CreativeInquiry/terrapattern-website/content/faq.md

 ### Why have you only offered three cities?

 It's the scale we could afford.
-The model data for each metro region requires about 10GB of active RAM.
-(That's *RAM* —not hard disk.)
+Storing the model data for each metro region requires about 10GB of active RAM.
+(That's *RAM*—not hard disk.)
 To store and serve a searchable model for (say) the entire United States would require more than 1,000 times as much RAM and CPU power as we're currently leasing, and the development of a much more sophisticated software architecture as well.
-Think of the *Terrapattern* project as you're presently experiencing it as a proof-of-concept probe to test how or whether "visual query-by-example" for satellite imagery could be a part of our future.
+Think of the *Terrapattern* project as a proof-of-concept probe to test how or whether "visual query-by-example" for satellite imagery might become a part of our everyday future.
 Remember, you saw it here first.

 ### Why did you select the cities you did?

 Most of the members of our team currently call Pittsburgh home, and it's always great to start one's research there.
-We furthermore selected New York City and San Francisco because so many of our friends and peers live there—especially those investigating new intersections of art, design, journalism, technology, data science and social change.
+We additionally selected New York City and San Francisco because so many of our friends and peers live there—especially those investigating new intersections of art, design, journalism, technology, data science and social change.

+### Who else is doing related work?

+We suspect that most of the big players in the space of satellite imaging, such as Google, Microsoft, Digital Globe, and others are exploring the opportunities afforded by machine learning—particularly in light of recent and significant advances in convolutional neural networks and other deep learning techniques.
+DeepOSM.
+Jenny ODell.
+Orbital Insight.

 ### What data do you collect from your site's visitors?

 We are strongly committed to protecting the privacy of our visitors, and we are dedicated to ensuring that your search information cannot be linked back to you.
 Briefly: we do not collect or share personal information, and we don't track or profile you.
 The IP address that is associated with your search(es) is not recorded or shared, and this web site does not use tracking or identifying cookies.
 Other than our visitor feedback survey, which you may elect not to complete, we do not collect or log any user data.

-### Who else is doing related work?

-DeepOSM.
-Jenny ODell.
-Orbital Insight.

 ### My question's not addressed here!